 - Brazing - Brazing is a lot like soldering.
 The main differences between brazing and soldering are the temperature and the material used to seal the fittings together.
 Because the brazing process heats fittings in excess of 850 degrees F, it requires a base material that can withstand the heat.
 A joint that has undergone the proper Brazing process is as strong as their parent-metal pieces.
 It is able to withstand the stress commercial applications often endure.

-- Compression - Compression fittings (sometimes called lock-bush fittings) are a multi part fitting that normally consists of 3 parts: the threaded fitting itself, a tapered, brass or plastic compression ring (called a ferrule), and a compression nut which, when tightened onto the fitting, cinches down on the ferrule.
-This squeezes the ferrule so tight that it becomes form fitting and makes a water tight and pressure fitting seal.
-This type of fitting does not require any glues or solvents, but will require a couple of real good wrenches to complete the compression process.
+- Compression - Compression fittings (sometimes called lock-bush fittings) are a multi-part fitting that normally consists of 3 parts: the threaded fitting itself, a tapered, brass or plastic compression ring (called a ferrule), and a compression nut which, when tightened onto the fitting, cinches down on the ferrule.
+This squeezes the ferrule so tight that it becomes form-fitting and makes a watertight and pressure fitting seal.
+This type of fitting does not require any glues or solvents but will require a couple of really good wrenches to complete the compression process.

 - Crimp - Crimp fittings are used in PEX water systems and are generally made of brass, copper, or plastic.
 Each Crimp fitting has a male end on it that fits into PEX Pipe.
-A crimp ring acts like a collar over the pipe and is crimped on with either a hand crimper or a power press tool.
+A crimp ring acts as a collar over the pipe and is crimped on with either a hand crimper or a power press tool.
 No glues or solvents are required.
 They are simple to use.
 Anyone can pick up the nuances of crimp fittings in a very short amount of time.
-And because of their simple nature, jobs becomes quicker which in turn makes them very cost effective.
+And because of their simple nature, jobs become quicker which in turn makes them very cost-effective.

 - Flange - Flange fittings are most often used in Commercial applications to connect valves, inline instruments or equipment nozzles.
-In most cases an O-Ring, Gasket or other kind of packing or grease is used to create the seal where a heavy duty compression is used to withstand large amounts of pressure.
-Flange fittings are connected together using threaded bolts, clamps, or sometimes heavy duty wedges.
+In most cases, an O-Ring, Gasket or other kinds of packing or grease is used to create the seal where a heavy-duty compression is used to withstand large amounts of pressure.
+Flange fittings are connected together using threaded bolts, clamps, or sometimes heavy-duty wedges.
 Flange fittings can be rated for pressure systems as high as 2500 PSI and are usually welded on to pipe to make the connection.

-- Push fit - Also fairly new to the plumbing world, these fittings are great time savers.
+- Push-fit - Also fairly new to the plumbing world, these fittings are great time savers.
 No special equipment is needed or even tools for that matter.
-Commonly known as "Sharkbite" fittings, push-fit fitting are designed to attach to pipe or other fittings by using spring loaded steel teeth that "bite" into the inserted piece hard enough to keep the two pieces together.
+Commonly known as "Sharkbite" fittings, push-fit fitting is designed to attach to the pipe or other fittings by using spring-loaded steel teeth that "bite" into the inserted piece hard enough to keep the two pieces together.
 The seal comes from a rubber O-ring on the inside that is designed to fit perfectly around the insert leaving no room for water or air leaks.
 Many tests have been made to prove the durability and reliability of push-fit fittings and so far they seem to stand up to the criticism of more traditional installers.
 Push-fit fittings are reusable and durable and are increasingly popular.